LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 {: .output}

 If something had gone wrong, however, the command would have told you.
-Let's see by trying to move into a (hopefully) non-existing directory:
+Let's test that by trying to move into a non-existentdirectory:

 ~~~
 $ cd "Evil plan to destroy the world"